mcm104/homeless_counts_gender_WA/README.md

 The gender categories used in this dataset have been revised from the original CoC data.
 Female, male, and transgender are not mutually exclusive terms; a transgender woman, for example, is both transgender and female.
 However, these terms are used in the source data as though they were mutually exclusive.
 The opposite of transgender is cisgender.
 Therefore, the categories 'female' and 'male' have been renamed to 'cisgender female' and 'cisgender male,' in order to be more precise, to make the labels more in line with the intent of the source data, and to be more respectful of the transgender community.
 The publisher of this dataset invites researchers using this data to be mindful and respective of trans-inclusive terminology in their research.

+## File naming conventions used
+File names should use the project abbreviation HCG_WA (homeless counts by gender in Washington) and the file version number.
+For example...
+`HCG_WA_1.0.1.csv`
+The original data as retrieved from HUB Exchange is in a ZIP file labeled with version number 1.0.0.

+Normalized data is stored as a CSV file.

 # Metadata
 _Recorded using [Project Open Data Metadata Schema](https://resources.data.gov/resources/dcat-us/)_
 | **Attribute** | **Value** |